krother/software-engineering-python/how_to_take_over_a_legacy_project/the_modomics_story.md

 Working on the code was tough: *"What does this mean?
 How does this work?
 Why is this character on the web page three positions further to the left than it should?"*

 When the deadline drew near, I worked literally every minute until the very last moment, including late evenings and weekends.
-I was constantly overslept and emotionally brittle to the point of resignation.
+I was constantly sleepy and emotionally brittle to the point of resignation.
 It took me a year to realize the correct term for this: burnout.

 I missed the deadline, or to be precise, my supervisor hit the **STOP** button.
 An extra year was the best thing that could happen to the project and its maintainer.
 First of all, I relaxed.
 Second, I spent more time talking to scientists using the website and understood what they needed better.
 I cleaned up many big and small issues and introduced a better structure of Python modules.
 In the end, I had rewritten most of the code.
 The site was working, the publication got accepted.